johnmulder/recipes/scratch-waffles.md

-## Keto Waffles
+# Keto Waffles

-### Tips
-- Set out the cold ingredients on the counter to warm up to room temp.
-- Whip the egg whites (don't know how important that is) first and set in the fridge
-- Mix eggs and cream cheese first, add dry ingredients after.
-- Mix almond flour, baking powder, psyllium husk (fine ground, like for fiber drinks)

-### Ingredients
+## Ingredients

-    5 oz. cream  cheese
+    5 oz cream cheese
     4 eggs
-    1/2 C almond flour
+    1/2 cup almond flour
-    1T psyllium husk powder
+    1 tablespoon psyllium husk powder
-    approx. 1/4 cup almond milk to thin as needed
+    Approx. 1/4 cup almond milk (to thin as needed)

+## Tools

+    Mixing bowls (2)
+    Hand mixer or whisk
+    Spatula
+    Waffle iron

-### Steps
+## Steps

+1. Set out cold ingredients to warm up to room temperature.
-1. beat egg whites to soft peaks
+2. Beat egg whites to soft peaks using a hand mixer or whisk, then set aside in the fridge.
-2. beat/stir eggs and cream cheese
+3. In a separate bowl, beat or stir eggs and cream cheese until smooth.
-3. mix dry ingredients together, mix into egg/cream a littel bit at a time
+4. Combine almond flour, baking powder (if desired), and psyllium husk powder in another bowl.
+Gradually mix the dry ingredients into the egg and cream cheese mixture.
-4. add almond milk or cream to thin batter to thick pancake batter consistency
+5. Add almond milk as needed to thin the batter to a thick pancake batter consistency.
-5. fold in egg whites
-6. pour batter in waffle cooker
+6. Gently fold the beaten egg whites into the batter using a spatula to preserve airiness.
+7. Preheat the waffle iron and lightly grease it if necessary.
+Pour the batter into the waffle iron and cook according to the manufacturer's instructions.

-### Notes
+## Notes

-- makes about 10 half-rounds
+- Makes about 10 half-round waffles.
-- two is a very filling breakfast.
+- Two waffles provide a very filling breakfast.
+- Whipping the egg whites helps create a lighter texture but can be skipped for simplicity.